rexhanh/1724_final_project/proposal.md

    }
    ```

-   We will utilize to show the user relevant news, and the source, a short summary and an image if there is one.
+   We will utilize this response to show the user relevant news, and the source, a short summary and an image if there is one.

    **Will use ratatui-image for image rendering**